 The -D option is only available on Linux and MacOS clients.
 On Windows clients, it previously referred to a now-obsolete option which has been removed and is ignored.

 Specifies the number of seconds before a sqlcmd login to the ODBC driver times out when you try to connect to a server.
 This option sets the sqlcmd scripting variable SQLCMDLOGINTIMEOUT.
 The default time-out for login to sqlcmd is eight seconds.
 When using the -G option to connect to SQL Database or Azure Synapse Analytics and authenticate using Azure Active Directory, a timeout value of at least 30 seconds is recommended.
 The login time-out must be a number between 0 and 65534.
 If the value supplied is not numeric or does not fall into that range, sqlcmd generates an error message.
 A value of 0 specifies time-out to be infinite.

 Uses a trusted connection instead of using a user name and password to sign in to SQL Server.
 By default, without -E specified, sqlcmd uses the trusted connection option.

 The -E option ignores possible user name and password environment variable settings such as SQLCMDPASSWORD.
 If the -E option is used together with the -U option or the -P option, an error message is generated.

 Enabled.
 For more information, see Always Encrypted.
 Only master keys stored in Windows Certificate Store are supported.
 The -g switch requires at least sqlcmd version 13.1.
 To determine your version, execute

 sqlcmd -?.
-For more information, see Connecting to SQL Database or SQL Data Warehouse By Using Azure Active Directory Authentication.
+For more information, see Connecting to SQL Database or Azure Synapse Analytics By Using Azure Active Directory Authentication.
 The -A option is not supported with the -G option.

 Azure Active Directory Username and Password: